 As shown in Figure~\ref{appen-attn}, ChainMPQ progressively guides the model’s reasoning from object localization to relational understanding.
-The first two sub-questions help the model accurately identify the man and the surfboard, with attention maps showing a gradual focus on the corresponding regions.
-The subsequent three sub-questions then shift attention toward the interaction between these objects, enabling the model to reason about their relationship.
-Compared with the direct-answer setting, where attention remains scattered and misaligned with the visual evidence, ChainMPQ produces more concentrated and semantically coherent patterns.
-In particular, for the question “What is the man standing on”, the attention distribution highlights the surfboard rather than the water, preventing the model from being misled by the phrasing of the original question.
+The first two sub-questions help the model correctly identify the man and the surfboard, and the attention maps show a clear shift toward the regions that match each answer.
+The following three sub-questions gradually move the attention toward the interaction between these objects, which helps the model understand the relationship more clearly.

+Compared with the direct-answer setting, where the attention maps are scattered and often point to irrelevant areas, ChainMPQ produces more focused and meaningful patterns.
+In particular, for the question “What is the man standing on”, the attention highlights the surfboard instead of the water.
+This prevents the model from being confused by the wording of the original question.

 This case shows that ChainMPQ not only breaks down a complex question into simple and clear steps but also adjusts the attention process in a helpful way.
 By guiding the model step by step, ChainMPQ improves both the reasoning path and the final answer, which leads to more stable and accurate relational predictions.